NataliiaBudeniuk/NataliiaBudeniuk/README.md

-- 👋 Hi, I’m @Nataliia and currently learning JAVA, SQL and cloud tecnologies as AWS.
+- 👋 Hi, I’m Nataliia and currently learning JAVA, SQL and cloud tecnologies as AWS.
 - 💞️ I’m looking to collaborate on projects to which i can contribute and upgrade my knowlenge to a new level as well.
 - 📫 How to reach me: nataliia.budeniuk@gmail.com